redwoodjs/redwood/docs/docs/webpack-configuration.md

 While you can configure webpack dev server using `web/config/webpack.config.js`, it's often simpler to use `yarn rw dev`'s `--forward` option.

-For example, if you'd prefer to go to `example.company.com` instead of `localhost:8910` when you're working on your app locally, instead of opening up the webpack config, just set [`allowedHosts`](https://webpack.js.org/configuration/dev-server/#devserverallowedhosts) and [`host`](https://webpack.js.org/configuration/dev-server/#devserverhost) straight from the CLI:
+For example, if you'd prefer to go to `example.company.com` instead of `localhost:8910` when you're working on your app locally, instead of opening up the webpack config, just set webpack dev server's [`allowedHosts`](https://webpack.js.org/configuration/dev-server/#devserverallowedhosts) and [`host`](https://webpack.js.org/configuration/dev-server/#devserverhost) options straight from the CLI (note that you'll have to use kebab-case):

 ```
 yarn rw dev --forward="--allowed-hosts example.company.com --host 0.0.0.0"